nesfrk81/MAME_EPROM_API/README.md

 # MAME_EPROM_API
 This API is designed to try to collect EPROM information from the mame github repository.

-When you run this project in Visual Studio, it will open up the Swagger UI, select /Eprom and click "Try it out".
+If you run this project in Visual Studio, it will open up the Swagger UI when started.
+If you are using the release build, run EPROM_API.exe and connect to http://localhost:5000/swagger/index.html

+Select the /Eprom endpoint and click "Try it out".
 Enter the mameGameDriver, for example 1943, and press execute.

 The API will look up that driver in the mame repository. (https://github.com/mamedev/historic-mame/blob/master/src/mame/drivers/1943.c)